Get exclusive member benefits & effect social change. Join Today

 H5N1 has the ability to survive for extended periods of time.
 Birds infected with H5N1 continue to release the virus in feces and saliva for as long as 10 days.
 Touching contaminated surfaces can spread the infection.

 You may have a greater risk of contracting H5N1 if you are:

-The U.S. Food and Drug Administration has approved a test designed to identify avian influenza.
+The Centers for Disease Control and Prevention (CDC) has approved a test designed to identify avian influenza.
 The test is called influenza A/H5 (Asian lineage) virus real-time RT-PCR primer and probe set.
 It can offer preliminary results in only four hours.
 However, the test isn’t widely available.

 Your doctor may also perform the following tests to look for the presence of the virus that causes bird flu:

 Additional tests can be done to assess the functioning of your heart, kidneys, and liver.